Pareiorhina

+Pareiorhina is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+The catfishes in this genus are found in South America.

+Taxonomy

-Pareiorhina is a genus of armored catfishes native to South America where they are only found in Brazil.
-These species are known to occur at altitudes above 650 metres (2100 ft) in various rivers of the Grande, Paraíba do Sul, São Francisco and Tietê River basins.
-This genus was first erected by Gosline in 1947 as a monotypic genus to include Rhinelepis rudolphi.
+Pareiorhina was first erected by Gosline in 1947 as a monotypic genus to include Rhinelepis rudolphi.
 It was not until 2003 that a second species, P. carrancas, was described.
 The third species, P. brachyrhyncha was described in 2005.
-Pareiorhina forms a monophyletic subunit with Neoplecostomus within the subfamily Neoplecostominae.
+Pareiorhina forms a monophyletic subunit with Neoplecostomus which some authotrities place within the subfamily Neoplecostominae, but which Eschmeyer's Catalog of Fishes classifies this genus in the subfamily Hypoptopomatinae, the cascudinhos, within the suckermouth armored catfish family Loricariidae.

 Species

-There are currently 7 recognized species in this genus: